mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 > Value: &lt;mender features&gt; (default: platform dependent)

-Features appended to this variable will be enabled in the build.
+Enable Mender features by appending to this variable.
 See [the section on features](../04.Image-customization/01.Features/docs.md) for more information.